 |Special housing for disabled students|

 |Special housing for international students|

-Hiram College students make meaningful contributions through a variety of service learning opportunities within communities that inspire reflection and civil responsibility.
-One- to four-credit service learning courses take Hiram students out of traditional classrooms while providing them academic content and experiences that reinforce course objectives and overall learning.
+Hiram College students make meaningful contributions through a variety of service-learning opportunities within communities that inspire reflection and civil responsibility.
+One- to four-credit service-learning courses take Hiram students out of traditional classrooms while providing them academic content and experiences that reinforce course objectives and overall learning.
 Students provide a minimum of 20 service hours, including at least five hours in direct contact with an agency or its clientele.
-Students receive preparation, support, and evaluation.
-Likewise, both the course and community partner also are evaluated so that all can be assured they are getting sufficient experiences.
+Students receive preparation, support, and evaluation, and likewise, both the course and community partner are also evaluated so that all can be assured they are getting sufficient experiences.

 Hands-on experience is critical to intellectual growth, and so Hiram commits to setting students up with internships that bridge the gap between their education and professional settings.
 Student interns are led through the entirety of their internships with the help of a supervisor who provides them guidance and support.
 They commit themselves to credit-earning work and reflect upon their experiences through an end-of-semester presentation.

 CAPSTONE COURSES AND PROJECTS/SENIOR EXPERIENCE

 Hiram College students showcase their knowledge through the completion of a capstone at the end of their senior year.
 Capstone projects begin their development with the help of faculty advisors who meet one-on-one with the students who select them.
 Together, these student-faculty teams brainstorm and outline a topic of research and analysis.
 And, after a few months of in-depth exploration, students create a strong, mature product that demonstrates who they have become as analytical academics.